A Forager’s Guide to Horseweed (Erigeron Canadensis)

 Those reports are anecdotal at this point and have not been verified.

-The leaves, seedlings, and roots are edible.
+The leaves, seedlings, and shoots are edible.

 In some cultures, the root of horseweed has been boiled and used as a tea to help treat menstrual cramps.